One Hundred and Twenty-Sixth Annual Commencement Ceremony

 Introduction

-The Board of Trustees, faculty, staff and students of Des Moines University Medicine and Health Sciences are pleased to celebrate with you this one hundred and twenty-fourth Commencement Ceremony.
+The Board of Trustees, faculty, staff and students of Des Moines University Medicine and Health Sciences are pleased to celebrate with you on this one hundred and twenty-sixth Commencement Ceremony.
 Our academic traditions date back to our founding in 1898 and to the awarding of degrees to the first class of eight in 1899.
 Our students carry on those distinguished traditions.
-Amid life’s uncertainties, challenges and changes, including a global pandemic, members of the Class of 2024 have fulfilled their commitment to pursuing careers of service to others.
+Amid life’s uncertainties, challenges and changes, members of the Class of 2026 have fulfilled their commitment to pursuing careers of service to others.
 Des Moines University is incredibly proud of our graduates and grateful that they are joining the highly competent, compassionate health professionals our alumni represent.

 Continuing the tradition that began in 1899, the College of Osteopathic Medicine will award the Doctor of Osteopathic Medicine degree.
-The college also will award the Master of Science in Anatomy and the Master of Science in Biomedical Sciences degrees.
+The college also will award the Master of Science in Anatomy, the Master of Science in Biomedical Sciences and the Doctor of Philosophy in Biomedical Sciences degrees.

 The College of Podiatric Medicine and Surgery, which was inaugurated in 1981, will award the Doctor of Podiatric Medicine degree.

-The College of Health Sciences, also inaugurated in 1981, will award degrees to graduates in four programs — Doctor of Physical Therapy, Master of Health Care Administration, Master of Science in Physician Assistant Studies and Master of Public Health.
+The College of Health Sciences, also inaugurated in 1981, will award degrees to graduates in five programs — Master of Health Care Administration, Master of Public Health, Master of Science in Physician Assistant Studies, Doctor of Physical Therapy, and this year, we celebrate a milestone in DMU history by awarding the first Doctor of Occupational Therapy degrees.

 As we honor our graduates, Des Moines University recognizes that the support provided by families, friends and loved ones contributed immensely to their success.
 Please share our great pride in your graduate.

-To members of the Class of 2024, Des Moines University extends its congratulations for your significant accomplishments and also our sincere best wishes that you will always enjoy the rewards that come to those who serve others.
+To members of the Class of 2026, Des Moines University extends its congratulations for your significant accomplishments and our sincere best wishes that you will always enjoy the rewards that come to those who serve others.
 Go forward and do great things!

 Table of Contents